-In order to be eligible to participate in Medicaid, ICF/IDs must develop an individual program plan (IPP) for each client so that they receive active treatment consistent with their needs and goals.54 An IPP identifies the goals, services, and support an individual with I/DD needs to be independent and participate in the community.
+In order to be eligible to participate in Medicaid, ICF/IDs must develop an individual program plan (IPP) for each client so that they receive active treatment consistent with their needs and goals.
+53 An IPP identifies the goals, services, and support an individual with I/DD needs to be independent and participate in the community.
 An individual's urges or triggers, such as the propensity to hoard food, are examples of issues discussed in an IPP.
-The IPP must also specify the DSP responsible for a client's IPP, the methods to be used, schedule to be followed, and the types of data needed to assess the client's progress towards their desired outcome.55 The DSP responsible for the active treatment plan must be a qualified intellectual disability professional who has at least one year experience working with I/DD individuals and is a doctor, registered nurse, or holds a bachelor's degree.56 An IPP is an incredibly important tool for group homes, and helps employees identify an individual's capabilities, strengths, weaknesses, and barriers.
+The IPP must also specify the DSP responsible for a client's IPP, the methods to be used, schedule to be followed, and the types of data needed to assess the client's progress towards their desired outcome.
+54 The DSP responsible for the active treatment plan must be a qualified intellectual disability professional who has at least one year experience working with I/DD individuals and is a doctor, registered nurse, or holds a bachelor's degree.
+55 An IPP is an incredibly important tool for group homes, and helps employees identify an individual's capabilities, strengths, weaknesses, and barriers.

 Based on our review of internal incident reports collected for this investigation, REM Iowa staff appear to have difficulties adhering to a client's IPP.
 We identified at least eight deficiency notices issued against REM Iowa between 2013 and 2019, several of which occurred after DHS lifted REM Iowa's probation in 2016.
 We also identified several instances where staff's failure to follow a client's IPP resulted in serious injury to the client.
 For example, on May 12, 2017, Iowa DIA issued a \$7,000 citation against REM Iowa because staff at an ICF/ID in Shelby, Iowa failed to supervise a client during mealtime.
-The this case, the client required visual supervision because he/she had a history of taking large bites, not chewing thoroughly, and stealing food.
+56 In this case, the client required visual supervision because he/she had a history of taking large bites, not chewing thoroughly, and stealing food.
 Staff failed to supervise the client one night and, as a result, the client asphyxiated on a piece of meat and had to be admitted to the hospital.
 Following this incident, Iowa DIA discovered that this facility did not have a protocol in place, or train its staff, to address this client's behavioral needs.
 Similarly, on August, 24, 2017, CMS issued a deficiency notice against another ICF/ID in Coralville, Iowa, because staff continuously failed to implement and integrate client's IPP to address self-injurious behavior, communication, and inappropriate masturbation, affecting 4 clients.
-The client of the protocol in place is the continuously failed to implement and integrate client's IPP to address self-injurious behavior, communication, and inappropriate masturbation, affecting 4 clients.
+57

 Internal incident reports also show that REM Iowa continuously fails to ensure that its staff adhere to policies and procedures for administering medications to its I/DD clientele.
 Often, it appears that staff fail to follow client's IPP or completely disregard physicians' orders (as Committee staff also found in countless examples in MENTOR Oregon).
 For example, on August 17, 2016, CMS issued a notice of deficiency against an ICF/ID in Coralville, Iowa after it discovered staff administered an incorrect dosage of Constulose-a type of oral laxative-to a client.
-59 This facility had been found noncompliant in drug administration on two separate occasions, administering medications contrary to a physician's orders.
-60 Failing to adhere to a
+This facility had been found noncompliant in drug administration on two separate occasions, administering medications contrary to a physician's orders.
+Failing to adhere to a client's drug regime can be disastrous for an individual with I/DD, and can result in significant injury, or even death.

-54 42 C.F.R. § 483.440(a).
+53 42 C.F.R. § 483.440(a).

-55 Id. at § 483.440(c)(5)(i)-(vi).
+54 Id. at § 483.440(c)(5)(i)-(vi).

-56 Id. at § 483.430(a)(1)-(2)(iii).
+55 Id. at § 483.430(a)(1)-(2)(iii).